CCGenetics/guidelines-genetic-diversity-indicators/docs/2_Theoretical_background/Gen_div_advantages.md

 nav_order: 5
 ---

-# Genetic diversity - advantages
+# Genetic diversity indicators - advantages

 Although DNA-based studies are preferred to estimate genetic indicators, DNA studies require time and financial resources.
 A genetic study estimating Ne in five populations, for example, might take one to three years from planning to DNA analysis and cost 10 to 30K USD for supplies and 50-200K for personnel.
 Staff must also have technical training in molecular techniques, population genetics, and bioinformatics.
 Because of this, most countries still lack population genetic data for most species.